-To: Members of the Peterborough Regional Liaison Committee From: Sheldon Laidman, Commissioner of Community Services Meeting Date: June 11, 2020 Subject: Report CSSSPRLC20-002 Review of the 10-year Housing and Homelessness Plan for the City and County of Peterborough Purpose A report to provide the Peterborough Regional Liaison Committee with the reviewed and updated 10-year Housing and Homelessness Plan.
-Recommendation That the Peterborough Regional Liaison Committee endorse the recommendation outlined in Report CSSSPRLC20-002, dated June 11, 2020, of the Commissioner of Community Services, as follows: That the reviewed and updated 10-year Housing and Homelessness Plan (the Plan), attached as Appendix A, and staff presentation be received for information.
+To: Members of the General Committee From: Sheldon Laidman, Commissioner of Community Services Meeting Date: July 6, 2020 Subject: Report CSSS20-008 Review of the 10-year Housing and Homelessness Plan for the City and County of Peterborough Purpose A report to recommend approval of updated 10-year Housing and Homelessness Plan.
+Recommendation That Council approve the recommendation outlined in Report CSSS20-008, dated July 6, 2020, of the Commissioner of Community Services, as follows: That the reviewed and updated 10-year Housing and Homelessness Plan (the Plan), attached as Appendix A, be approved.
 Budget and Financial Implications There are no budgetary or financial implications associated with the recommendation in this report.
+Individual projects and programs will be brought to council for further implementation.
 Background The Housing Services Act 2011 requires the City of Peterborough, in its role as Service Manager, to have a 10-year Housing and Homelessness Plan.
 Service Managers are also required to review and update their plans at least once every five years.
 10-year Housing and Homelessness Plans must address matters of provincial interest and be consistent with policy statements issued under the Housing Services Act.
-The Province established additional requirements through the Provincial Policy Statement on Housing and Homelessness Plans in 2018.
+The province established additional requirements through the Provincial Policy Statement on Housing and Homelessness Plans in 2018.
 The Plan establishes new targets for ending chronic homelessness and building more affordable housing.
 It is evidence-based and informed by input from members of the community, gathered through extensive community consultations.
 City staff have provided updates on the progress of the review through reports to Joint Services Steering Committee on September 6, 2018 (CSSSJSSC18-008) and on September 12, 2019 (CSSSJSSC19-008).
 The Review was submitted to the province for approval before the deadline of December 31, 2019.
-The Province has reviewed and has not requested any changes.
-The Plan will require final approval from City Council.
+The Province has completed its review and recommended no changes be made.
+While Council has reviewed the document previously through the above referenced reports, it is now in front of Council for its final review and approval which could only be done following the Provincial review.
 New Targets and Priority Areas The Review establishes two key priority areas: